zulip/zulip/templates/zerver/help/move-content-to-another-topic.md

 keeping messages organized even if some users are still learning how to use topics effectively.

+Zulip's [permanent links to messages in context](/help/link-to-a-message-or-conversation#get-a-link-to-a-specific-message) will automatically redirect to the new location of the message.
+[Muted topics](/help/mute-a-topic) are automatically migrated when all messages after a certain point are moved or an entire topic is renamed.

 Organization administrators can
 [configure who can edit topics](/help/configure-who-can-edit-topics), or turn off message editing entirely.
 See the